medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 <br/>

-The EHMI Standard Business Document Header (ehmiSBDH) is a customized version of the PEPPOL SBDDH.
+The EHMI Standard Business Document Header (ehmiSBDH) is a customized version of the PEPPOL SBDH.

 It is developed to